Wang Yongnian: Biography

 Wang was born in Dinghai District, Zhoushan, Zhejiang, on March 17, 1927.
 His father was the director of the Yunnan Salt Bureau during the Republic of China (1912-1949).
 He graduated from St. John's University, Shanghai, where he studied alongside Eileen Chang.
 During the Second Sino-Japanese War, he studied Japanese and Russian.
 After the establishment of the Communist State, he worked at Translation Publishing House in Shanghai.
-In late 1950s, the Xinhua News Agency wanted to set up a Spanish Foreign Reporting Group, they looked for talents in Shanghai and through the Shanghai Municipal Committee of the Communist Party of China knew that Wang Yongnian of the Translation Publishing House understands Spanish, than he was transferred to Beijing.
+In late 1950s, the Xinhua News Agency wanted to set up a Spanish Foreign Reporting Group, they looked for talents in Shanghai and through the Shanghai Municipal Committee of the Chinese Communist Party knew that Wang Yongnian of the Translation Publishing House understands Spanish, than he was transferred to Beijing.
 In the 1980s, he worked as a reporter for Xinhua News Agency in Mexico.
 He retired in the 1990s.
 He died of bowel infarction at Xuanwu Hospital in Beijing, on July 21, 2012.